navikohli/learning-notes/books/designing-data-intensive-applications.md

 The simplest approach would be to have a single copy of the data, but this would not be able to tolerate faults.

 * Single-leader repolication is potentially linearizable.
+If you make reads from the leader, or from synchronously updated followers, they have the potential to be linearizable.
 * Consensus algorithms is linearizable.
 * Multi-leader replication is not linearizable.
+They concurrently process writes on multiple nodes and asynchronously replicate them to other nodes.
+For this reason, they can produce conflicting writes that require resolution.
 * Leaderless replication is probably not linearizable.

 Multi-leader replication is often a good choice for multi-datacenter replication.
 On a network interruption betwen data-centers will force a choice between linearizability and availability.